chenlwilson/hr-mvp/README.md

 ## How to Get Started ##
   > Describe how easy it is to get started.

-## Customer Quote ##
+## Customer Stories ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  > I'm really happy with Not Panda.
+It's reliable, easy-to-use, and is constantly improving!
+  > I used to spend 15-20% of time pondering whether I just drew a panda or a koala.
+Now I know the answer within milliseconds!

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.